sghpjuikit/player/CONTRIBUTING.md

 Customize the appearance of the application by creating a new skin depending on the default skin and modifying what you want.
 This way your changes won't be overridden by an update of the original skin.
-If you feel like you added substantial value, feel free to submit a pull request so it can be incorporated into the application!
+If you feel like you added substantial value, feel free to submit a pull request, so it can be incorporated into the application!